bregman-arie/devops-exercises/README.md

 <details>
 <summary>True or False?
 HTTP is stateful</summary><br><b>

 False.
-Server doesn't maintain state for incoming request.
+It doesn't maintain state for incoming request.
 </b></details>

 <details>
 <summary>How HTTP request looks like?</summary><br><b>

-It consits of:
+It consists of:

  * Request line - request type
  * Headers - content info like length, enconding, etc.